ptupitsyn/ptupitsyn.github.io/_posts/2022-05-06-Whats-New-In-Ignite-Net-2.13.md

 Periodic heartbeat messages were introduced to improve thin client connection robustness, especially in long-living scenarios.

-Those messages are sent in background when the client is idle (defined by `HeartbeatInterval` config property), so that connection loss can be detected early.
+Those messages are sent in the background when the client is idle (defined by `HeartbeatInterval` config property) so that connection loss can be detected early.

 We can use the following code to demonstrate: